 Further Reading on how to budget money

-If you want to find out more on how to budget money effectively, we’ve also collated a list of other resources.
+If you want to find out more about how to budget money effectively, we’ve also collated a list of other resources.
 These resources focus on all aspects of budgeting: including budgeting when in debt or with large incomes.
 If this article doesn’t fit your needs, maybe one of those presented is more suited to your needs.
 If you can’t find what you are looking for, please drop us a message via the contact form.
 We’ll do our best to point you towards some suitable blogs to help you budget money.

 - Money Advice Service – https://www.moneyadviceservice.org.uk/en/categories/budgeting-and-managing-money